grafana/metrictank/docs/inputs.md

 ### MetricPointArray

 This format supports multiple MetricPoint values in a single Kafka message.
+The message format is:

+1. a single prefixed format byte `FormatMetricPointArray` (`0x05`) followed by
+1. another byte for the MetricPoint sub-format, one of:
+   * `FormatMetricPoint` (`0x02`)
+   * `FormatMetricPointWithoutOrg` (`0x03`)
-The message format is: a single prefixed format byte `FormatMetricPointArray` (5) followed by another byte for the MetricPoint sub-format (either `FormatMetricPoint` or `FormatMetricPointWithoutOrg`).
-After the format bytes comes a sequence of concatenated points (in the specified sub-format) with no delimiters.
+1. a sequence of concatenated points (in the specified sub-format) with no delimiters.

-This format greatly reduces the message overhead from kafka (both for producers and Metrictank).
+Effective batching greatly reduces the message overhead from kafka (both for producers and Metrictank).

 ### Future formats